alexarntzen/open-jupyter-notebook/README.md

-Samm app that opens Jupyter Notebooks with double click on .
-The app opens `.ipnyb` files using nbopen on macOs.
+Small app that opens Jupyter Notebooks on double click.
+The app opens `.ipnyb` files using nbopen on macOS.

 To install this app, first make sure you have [brew](https://brew.sh/index) installed.
 Then run